Amin-MAG/My-Notes/Security.md

 # WIFI

-### Broad-Forcing
+### Brute-Forcing

-You can use different wordlists to attack close WIFIs.
+You can use different wordlists to attack closed Wi-Fi networks.

 You can also create your wordlist using the `crunch` command.